Getting around in Nigeria can be really difficult, because of bad infrastructure and criminal elements.

 If you are the driver, and this is a big "if," as you can't use an international driving permit and it can take months to get a Nigerian driver's license, and actually get to go faster than a snail's pace, you will find less than satisfactory roadways, which can easily damage cars and make driving truly hazardous.

-Traffic lights, if they exist, do not normally work well, and "stop sign" is a term absent from traffic terminology.
+Traffic lights, if they exist, do not normally work well, and stop signs are not taken seriously here.

 The rainy season from May to October can flood roads and fill up potholes.

 Make sure to fill up your gas tank before heading out on Nigerian roads, as fuel shortages are frequent and lead to very long lines at fuel stations.